AnswerDotAI/pythonrunscript/README.md

 - `pythonrunscript-conda-install-specs-txt`, which lets you embed a list of normal conda install specs
 - `pythonrunscript-environment-yml`, which lets you embed a normal `environment.yml` file.

-In other words, pythonrunscript complies the required PEP-723 syntax for embedding inline metadata, complies with its mechanism for defining particular types of inline metadata, and defines three types which simply represent embeeding exactly the dependency files which we people already use.
+In other words, pythonrunscript complies with the PEP-723 syntax for embedding inline metadata, complies with its mechanism for defining particular types of inline metadata, and defines three types which represent embedding the dependency file types which people already use right now.

 ## Alternatives: `uv`

+`uv` also supports PEP-723, but only the "script" metadata type.
+So which should you use?

 I'd say that pythonrunscript is a better choice if: